Frequently Asked Questions

 Who is buried on Hart Island?

-The burial location of each individual since 1977 is recorded and maintained in the Hart Island database.
+The burial location of each individual since 1977 is recorded and maintained in the CMTS (Cemetery Management Tracking System) .

 I'm having trouble determining whether my loved one is buried on Hart Island, who can I contact for help?

-If someone was buried at Hart Island, their death certificate will say "City Burial" or "Hart Island" in the burial information.
+If someone was buried at Hart Island, their death certificate will list "City Burial" or "Hart Island" as the location of disposition.
 You can get a copy of a death certificate from the Department of Health and Mental Hygiene or from the City's Municipal Archives, depending on the year of death.
-The records available online only have information for burials after 1977.
+The Hart Island records available online only have information for burials after 1977.

 Can I get help paying for a burial or cremation of a loved one who passed away?